 In January 2016, Ben graduated with a Master’s degree from the University of York with distinction (one of the highest marks ever awarded by the faculty).
 His studies with Professor Peter Seymour focused on Baroque performance practice and, more specifically, the ways in which the music of Johann Sebastian Bach was influenced by French, Italian and German cultures and practices and the work of those countries’ leading composers.

 Church music shaped much of Ben’s initial training and early career.
 He has previously held distinguished positions at Peterborough, Sheffield and Ripon Cathedrals, The Royal Hospital, Chelsea, St Matthew’s Church, Northampton, St Bartholomew the Great, London and York Minster, where he accompanied the distinguished Minster Choir under the direction of Robert Sharpe in services and concerts.
 He also accompanied the Choir on their disc, An Ebor Epiphany – Epiphany Sunday at York Minster, released on the Regent label.

-In his capacity as a solo artist, Ben’s career to date has taken him to England’s finest cathedrals and churches.
-Although specialising in the performance of organ music of the Baroque, he performs from a wide-ranging repertoire best suited to the myriad styles of instruments in the venues in which he plays.
+In his capacity as a solo artist, Ben’s career to date has taken him to some of England’s most highly regarded instruments.
+Although specialising in the performance of organ music of the Baroque, he performs from a wide-ranging repertoire best suited to the myriad styles of instruments of the venues in which he plays.
 Recent and forthcoming highlights include the internationally acclaimed York Early Music Festival, the London Handel Festival and La Madeleine, Paris.